 What they don’t even attempt to describe are the impacts of the same tribe/community fighting on both sides had on the local people and their communities and economy.
 We have a small mention that some of them “lost their will to live”.
 We don’t learn how this area and its people did between 1918 and 1963, how it came under Coast province and what that meant up to 2010 for life and people here.
 You’d have to find a well-informed and open-minded local to tell you that.

 Back to the hotel: Location is excellent with great views from the rooftop viewpoints.
 I found the food average for such a fancy place.
 If your pocket allows, you can book a game drive, stay for a night and watch animals from the rooftop view points.
 They had just reopened after a 4 month Corona break and were still booting (or rather I hope so).
-Sadly, they were not ready for motorcyclists, as no car could be found to get me to the more beautiful second hotel (Salt Lick).
+Sadly, they were not ready for motorcyclists in the conservancy, as no car could be found to get me to the more beautiful second hotel (Salt Lick).

 Next stop: Wundanyi and Taita Hills

 The Taita Hills side of the county is a completely different experience: Green, lush and hilly.